WorldsDumbestCoder/pytutorials.github.io/tutorials/tutorial3.md

 ## How to create a list

-* In this tutorial we're going to learn what is/how to create a list
+In this tutorial we're going to learn what is/how to create a list.
-* A list is used to store multiple variables in one.
+A list is used to store multiple variables in one.
-* So how do we create a list?
+So how do we create a list?
 Let me show you!

 ```python
 my_list = ["Grapes", "Oranges", "Bananas", "Bluebarries"]